jadecobra/python_tdd_exercises/source/calculator/calculator_9.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<how to make a calculator 9: tests and solutions>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<how to make a calculator 9: tests>`

 ----